Ever wondered what happens in my vocal coaching sessions?

 I thought I’d share a little bit about what I do in my vocal coaching sessions.

-Our first point of contact is an introductory chat to get to know each other and for me to find out what it is that you’re wanting to work on to make sure that I can give that to you.
+Our first point of contact is an introductory chat.
+We can get to know each other and I can find out what it is that you’re wanting to work on to make sure that I can give that to you.

-You book a 15-minute chat (using my online booking calendar) which we can do via Skype or on the phone.
+You book a 30-minute chat (using my online booking calendar) which we can do via Zoom or on the phone.

 I call you, we have a quick chat and it gives you the opportunity to ask me any questions that you might have about vocal coaching and about what I do.

-There is a really clear curriculum for both my vocal coaching and my artist development programs but what I like to do is give you what you need first.
+There is a really clear roadmap for both my vocal coaching and my artist development programs, but what I like to do is give you what you need first.

 Need help with setting your singing goals?
-Check out this post on how to set & smash your singing goals.
+Check out this post on how to set and smash your singing goals.

 There are a number of ways that we can work together.
-A Song Study review is a pre-recorded option.
-It might be a song that you’re working on that you want coaching for.
+A Song Study or Video Performance Review is a pre-recorded option.
+It might be a song you’re working on that you want coaching for.

-Record yourself to camera singing that song and then I give you feedback in real-time.
+Record yourself singing a song to camera and then I give you feedback in real-time.

 You send me the video recording, I pop it into a program that plays your video and records my screen.
-I can stop the video, rewind it and play it back whilst giving you instruction and feedback on what you’re doing in that moment.
+I can stop the video, “rewind” it and play it back whilst giving you instruction and feedback on what you’re doing at that moment.

 I find video an amazing tool to use in coaching and it’s something that I was opened up to when I had to do my training which I did online via Berklee.

-Berklee is in Boston, Massachusetts so the only way I could submit my assignments was via video.
-It was an eye-opener and very helpful to developing my voice.
+Berklee is an amazing music school in Boston, Massachusetts so the only way I could submit my assignments was via video.
+It was an eye-opener and very helpful for developing my voice.

 Every coaching session that I do, whether it’s in-person or online, is video and audio recorded.